json-everything/json-everything-docs/_docs/schema/basics.md

 # Evaluation & annotations {#schema-evaluation}

-> In recognizing the multitude of uses for JSON Schema, the team has started to use the word "evaluate" instead of "validate" for the general processing of a schema.
-What was "validate" in v3.x of this library is now "evaluate" in order to align with this viewpoint.
-{: .prompt-info }
+Among the myriad of uses for JSON Schema, _JsonSchema.Net_ is considered a "validator".
+That is, it evaluates schemas against a data instance and produces a validation result and annotations.

 ## Evaluating instances {#schema-evaluation-2}